 Medical Waste

-Medical waste, including medications and sharps, should always be handled carefully and disposed properly.
+Medical waste, including medications and sharps, should always be handled carefully and disposed of properly.

 Medications

 What do you do with the medication you no longer want or need?
-To start, never flush unwanted medication down the toilet or pour them down the drain where they can harm the environment.
+To start, never flush unwanted medication down the toilet or pour it down the drain where it can harm the environment.
 Also, medication should not be thrown in the trash or recycling where it could be found by pets or other people and accidentally or intentionally misused.

 Disposal